DanielSiepmann/sphinx-docker-image/readme.md

 ## Run

-Run `docker run --rm -v "$PWD":/sphinx danielsiepmann/sphinx html` from within the `Documentation` folder.
+Run `docker run --rm -v "$PWD":/sphinx danielsiepmann/sphinx make html` from within the `Documentation` folder.

-Where the last argument is the output format as provided by `Makefile`.

 The important part is to mount the `Documentation` folder into `/sphinx`.
 The `Documentation` folder has to contain the `Makefile`.